Causes of liver failure are numerous. The liver’s failure to perform its normal role can have devastating or fatal consequences.

 A relatively rare condition characterized by a rapid deterioration of liver function with altered mental state and coagulopathy.
 It occurs in individuals without known pre-existing liver disease.

-Surgery-Induced Liver Failure (SILF)
+Post-Surgical Liver Failure

 Chronic Liver Failure